 Calling all Alpha Females!
-Put your adventure boots on, and join me for six unforgettable days of winter photography, learning, creativity, and collaboration in the Canadian Rockies!
-This workshop is designed by women for women.
+Put your adventure boots on, and join me for seven unforgettable days of winter photography, learning, creativity, and collaboration in the Canadian Rockies!
+This photography workshop is designed by women for women.
 My goal is to build community among a group of like-minded ladies, while cultivating your skills in photography, and helping you to share your work with the world.

 What you will learn on the Canadian Rockies Photography Workshop

 This workshop is designed to help you take your photography to the next level through developing your technical skills, and building your social media presence.

 - Achieving super sharp images from corner to corner

 - Focus stacking

 - Night shooting including